bangbay/wp-user-avatar/readme.txt

 * Show the user's [gravatar.com](http://gravatar.com/) avatar or Default Avatar if the user doesn't have a WP User Avatar image.
 * Use the <code>[avatar]</code> shortcode in your posts.
 The shortcode will work with any theme, whether it has avatar support or not.

 This plugin uses the Media uploader introduced in WordPress 3.5, but is also backwards-compatible to WordPress 3.1.
+It is also compatible with WordPress Multisite.

 == Installation ==